Silver0524/NCAA-Wrestling-Predictor/README.md

-# WrestleStat NCAA Division 1 Wrestling Data Scraper
+# WrestleStat NCAA Division 1 Wrestling Data Scraper/Predictor

 This project is a Python-based web scraping tool that compiles comprehensive NCAA Division I wrestling data from [WrestleStat.com](https://www.wrestlestat.com/).
 It retrieves detailed match histories, team rosters, and season-level results across all D1 wrestling programs from the 2013–2014 season through the 2025–2026 season.
+It also contains multiple machine learning models trained to predict the results of hypothetical matches based on previous data.

 ## 🎯 Goals